linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 Suppose we have 2 years in which to decide whether to accept the project; at the end of that time, we either invest in the project or lose it.
 (Imagine, for example, that the licensing rights for a technology will revert at that time to the original owner.)
 The static NPV rule will apply after 2 years because further deferral is not possible.
 However, at time 0, we must evaluate the option to wait.

-The forgone initial cash flow (the dividend on the project) is  $18 and the interest saving is$ 7 (7\% × 100).
+The forgone initial cash flow (the dividend on the project) is  \$18 and the interest saving is\$ 7 (7\% × 100).
 Thus, considering only dividends and interest, it makes sense to start the project immediately.
 However, the project also has implicit insurance that we lose by investing in the project.
 To value the insurance we need to know the project volatility.

 A Tree for Project Value.
 Suppose that cash flows are lognormally distributed with a  $50\%$  volatility.
 Figure 1 uses the Cox-Ross-Rubinstein approach to construct a binomial tree for the evolution of cash flows with a binomial period of 1 year.
 If we wait to take the project, initial cash flows in 1 year will be either  $\$18e^{0.5} = \$29.677$  or  $\$18e^{-0.5} = \$10.918$ .
 Since the project value is proportional to cash flows, the value of the project is also lognormally distributed with a  $50\%$  volatility.